MayOneUS/mayday-2.0-backend/README.md

 You can now deploy to production the standard Heroku way.
 Example: `git push prod master`

 You can also look at production logs with `heroku logs --app mayone-prod`.

+## Continuous Integration

+The site currently uses [Travis CI](https://travis-ci.org/) for Continuous Integration (CI).
+Whenever new code is pushed to the master branch (or included in a pull request), Travis will start a new build for that code.

+Watch the builds here: https://travis-ci.org/MayOneUS/mayday-2.0-backend

+**All successful builds of the master branch will be automatically deployed to the mayone-staging Herkou app.**

 ## Application monitoring